 a.
 Provide joint training opportunities for CRP’s on topics to promote best practices in employment supports for people with disabilities.

-Objective: Through lessons learned from the Progressive Employment pilot, expand the number of Maine employers who implement diversity hiring activities through engagement with the Bureau of Rehabilitation Services’ Business Services Team to 15 in FFY 2016 in conjunction with workforce system partners
+Objective: Through lessons learned from the Progressive Employment pilot, expand the number of Maine employers who implement diversity hiring activities through engagement with the ****Division of Vocational Rehabilitation**** and workforce system partners****

 Strategies: